marianogrimaux/PHP-LearnByDoing/Lesson4-composition/Readme.md

 In this case, the way to represent agregation is with a line.

+#### Composition
-2. Composition: Composition implies that that the weakest object cannot "live" in our model if the class that owns it does not exist.
+Composition implies that that the weakest object cannot "live" in our model if the class that owns it does not exist.
 Think in this particular schemario.

 <div>
 <img src="Diagrams/Compexample.jpeg" width="500" height="300"/>